the-james-burton/testing-workshop/README.md

 ## Your Mission

 We are now in a position to control the execution context of the `ProcessFile` class.
 We do not have to give it the same implementation as used by the `ApplicationMain`.
-We are able to 'mock' the inputs to test only the specific behaviour of the code we really want to test, without depending on anything else.
-Change your `ProcessFileTest` class to provide a mock parser and mock report generators and assert only on the behaviour of the logic in `ProcessFile`.
+We are able to 'mock' the injected dependencies to test only the specific behaviour of the code we really want to test, without depending on anything else.
+Using [mockito](https://site.mockito.org/), change your `ProcessFileTest` class to provide mock report generators instead of the real things.
+Make them return a simple stirng instead of actually doing any processing.
+You should use mockito when() and thenReturn() methods to achieve this.